Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What You Need to Know About the Ohio Estate Tax

 The state of Ohio does not have an estate tax.
 There is a chance that you may still be subject to the federal estate tax.
 This guide has all the information you need to start estate planning in the Buckeye State.
 If you think you’ll need help, it can’t hurt to speak to a professional.
-SmartAsset’s SmartAdvisor platform can help you find a financial advisor in your area.
+SmartAsset’s free financial advisor matching tool can help you find an advisor who serves your area.

 Ohio Estate Tax